 - Does the definition of expiry date in ICH Q7 preclude the rework or reprocessing of an expired API?

 - Is it possible to extend the expiry date or retest date of the raw material?

 - Can we use Expired API after Retest?

 - When is it acceptable for an API manufacturer to extend an API retest date?

 - Can expiration dates be extended?

 - Is it Safe to the usage of Expired Raw Materials in Manufacturing that are near expiry?

 Active pharmaceutical ingredients are synthesis chemicals or substances used in pharmaceuticals for pharmacological action, API mixed with other ingredients to for better withstand and absorption of finished drugs products.
 Such chemicals are designed to provide pharmacological activity or other direct impacts in medical diagnosis, cure, mitigation, treatment, or prevention, or to influence the structure and function of the body.

 The quality of a drug’s active pharmaceutical components has a direct impact on its safety and efficacy.
-A drug without API is nothing and its will act as a placebo.
+A drug without API is nothing and it will act as a placebo.
 In a number of events throughout the years, poorly made and contaminated active pharmaceutical substances have been linked to bad health results, including death.
 As a result, most nations throughout the world are currently regulating active substances.
-Active ingredient regulation will assist to improve the quality and safety of pharmaceuticals for consumers while also strengthening the pharmaceutical drug supply system.
+Active ingredient regulation will assist in improving the quality and safety of pharmaceuticals for consumers while also strengthening the pharmaceutical drug supply system.

 What is the Expiry Date?